 Purpose

-This document details the design and architecture that shall be implemented for the Dialogflow portion of the Form Bot application.
+This document details the design and architecture that shall be implemented for the Dialogflow portion of the Form Scriber application.
 The details in the document include interfacing information and specific design decisions for the implementation of the Dialogflow service, and the interactions between the other services and the Dialogflow service.

 Scope